Why Marine Renewable Energy in our ocean?

 Where's a New Ocean Industry to Go?

-The Pacific Ocean is an ecologically rich and busy place.
-So where is a new industry to go?
 That is a complicated question that MRE developers, ocean managers, and ocean stakeholders must answer as we collectively consider new ways to use the ocean.

 The planning, siting, and management of MRE installations depend on our knowledge of the ocean, including its natural resources and wide spectrum of human uses.
 Even knowing what we don’t know--where there are data gaps--can be helpful.
 For example, knowledge of data gaps can help marine managers plan survey and monitoring efforts.